asu-rdl/Primecam-Bias/docs/software.md

 ```
 <a name="CommandEnableTestLoad"></a>
 ### Command - Enable Testload
 Enable a card's test load.
+Every channel of every BiasCard has a self test, 51 ohm, dummy load that can be enabled to verify that
+the card/channel is operating correctly. **It's important to note that this function requires that the output be enabled.
+Otherwise, you will read zero when you aren't expecting to.**

 ```json
 {